Aural Atresia Treatment & Management

 Postoperative Details

 The patient is admitted overnight and discharged on oral antibiotics (cephalexin) and pain medicine on the first postoperative day after the dressings are removed.
-Antibiotic ointment is placed over the postauricular incision and an antibiotic-soaked cottonball is changed at the meatus daily.
+Antibiotic ointment is placed over the postauricular incision and an antibiotic-soaked cotton ball is changed at the meatus daily.
 The patient is seen in the office 1 week after surgery, and all sutures and packing are removed.
 A corticosteroid antibiotic eardrop preparation is then used twice daily for one week with strict dry ear precautions.
 The canal is left open to the air.

-A second postoperative visit is made one month later, and the canal is débrided of desquamated epithelium sloughed from the skin graft.
+A second postoperative visit is made 1 month later, and the canal is débrided of desquamated epithelium sloughed from the skin graft.
 Beneath the epithelial crust, the skin graft should be dry and healthy.
 The first postoperative audiogram is obtained at this visit.

 Following the patient every 6-12 months indefinitely for debridement of the desquamated epithelial crust is important.
 Although the skin graft is healthy, it is not self-cleaning.
 Failure to have the ear cleaned routinely may result in decreased hearing and chronic infection.
-After the one month visit, the patient has no restrictions and may swim, but alcohol eardrops after swimming and once a week are advised.
+After the 1-month visit, the patient has no restrictions and may swim, but alcohol eardrops after swimming and once a week are advised.

 Follow-up